Holomorphic parabolic geometries on smooth projective varieties: The state of the art: geometries on varieties

 \subsection{Locally homogeneous structures}

 The theory of Cartan geometries is unfamiliar to many geometers, but many are familiar with the theory of \((X,G)\)-structures.
 We will make the link to that theory explicit here, so that we can discuss the relation of our theorems to the theory of nonclassical domains.
-An \emph{\((X,G)\)-structure} is a flat holomorphic parabolic geometry modelled on \((X,G)\).
-If a connected complex manifold \(M\) carries an \((X,G)\)-structure then the universal covering space \(\tilde{M}\) has a holomorphic local biholomorphism to \(\tilde{M}\xrightarrow{\delta}X\) which is also a local isomorphism of \((X,G)\)-structures, a \emph{developing map} \cite{McKay:2023}.
-The developing map is equivariant for a group morphism \(\pi_1(M)\xrightarrow{h}G\), the \emph{holonomy morphism}.
+A complex homogeneous space \((X,G)\) is \emph{strong} if, for any component of \(X\), any element of \(G\) which fixes every point of that component fixes every point of \(X\).
+It is \emph{effective} if only \(1\in G\) fixes every point of \(X\).
+An \emph{\((X,G)\)-structure} is a flat holomorphic parabolic geometry modelled on a strong effective complex homogeneous space \((X,G)\) \cite{McKay:2023} p~92.
+If a connected complex manifold \(M\) carries an \((X,G)\)-structure then the universal covering space \(\tilde{M}\) has a local biholomorphism to the model \(\tilde{M}\xrightarrow{\delta}X\) which is also a local isomorphism of \((X,G)\)-structures, a \emph{developing map} \cite{McKay:2023} p.~35.
+The developing map is equivariant for a unique group morphism \(\pi_1(M)\xrightarrow{h}G\), the \emph{holonomy morphism}.
 Form the pullback bundle \(\tilde\G\) by

 so that

 The developing map extends \cite{McKay:2023} to a \(P\)-equivariant bundle map \(\Delta\):

 identifying the Cartan connections.